 We anticipate that we will continue to generate significant operating losses for the next several years as we incur expenses related to the research and development of our HyperAcute immunotherapy and IDO pathway inhibitor product candidates, build commercial capabilities and expand our corporate infrastructure.
-Including the funds received from our IPO and our follow-on public offering, we believe that we have sufficient cash and cash equivalents and certificates of deposit to fund our operations through at least the end of 2014.
+Including the funds received from our IPO and our follow-on public offering, we believe that we have sufficient cash and cash equivalents and certificates of deposit to fund our operations through the end of 2014, although not through commercialization and launch of revenue producing products.

-We may seek to sell additional equity or debt securities or obtain a credit facility if our available cash and cash equivalents are insufficient to satisfy our liquidity requirements or if we develop additional opportunities to do so.
+We may seek to sell additional equity securities, which may include anticipated sales of our common stock pursuant to the Cantor Agreement, if any, or otherwise, or debt securities or to obtain a credit facility if our available cash and cash equivalents are insufficient to satisfy our liquidity requirements or if we develop additional opportunities to do so.
 The sale of additional equity and debt securities may result in additional dilution to our shareholders.
 If we raise additional funds through the issuance of debt securities or preferred stock, these securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
 We may require additional capital beyond our currently forecasted amounts.
 Any such required additional capital may not be available on reasonable terms, if at all.
 If we are unable to obtain additional financing, we may be required to reduce the scope of, delay or eliminate some or all of our planned research, development and commercialization activities, which could harm our business.